HDR-Development/hdr-development.github.io/_posts/2022-05-15-testing-guide.md

 ## Nightlies

-Typically once a day (or every  few days), an experimental patch is developed and uploaded to HDR's github repository (put link here).
+Typically once a day (or every  few days), when changes get merged, a nightly update is built and uploaded to HDR's github repository.
 This patch is known as a "Nightly" and contains the most recently approved changes to the base game of HDR.
 It is within this patch that most testing should occur.

 The simplest way to test out a nightly is by updating to it from the HDR launcher page.
 Follow this visual guide through the process: